apacheignite/documentation/compute-grid/aop-based-grid-enabling.md

   ]
 }
 [/block]
-You can use any AOP library of your choice: AspectJ, JBoss, or Spring AOP.
+You can use any AOP library of your choice: **AspectJ**, **JBoss**, or **Spring AOP**.
 Provided that you have properly configured one of these frameworks for your master node (node which will originate the execution), a mere invocation of the above method would result in a task execution across the grid, which will print "Hello!" on all worker nodes in your topology.
 [block:api-header]
 {
   "type": "basic",